janmilosh/web_scraper/README.md

 ### Running the modules separately:

-Note: Please run from a virtual environment with installed dependencies listed in ```requirements.txt```.
+Note: Run from a virtual environment with installed dependencies listed in ```requirements.txt```.
+Also, there is a secrets module not included here as these scripts can only be run by authorized users of the site that's being scraped.

 To get the links for the companies in a given county (written to the ```link_files``` directory):